 Nepal is one of the most earthquake-prone countries in the world, and its rich heritage would not have survived over the centuries were it not for painstaking reconstruction after these tragic incidents.
 Since the most recent earthquake, community members have once again been galvanized into action, while the 2016 World Monuments Watch called attention to the need for sustained international concern in the face of a daunting set of challenges.

-Thanks to support from American Express, WMF is now working with the Kathmandu Valley Preservation Trust on the reconstruction of the Char Narayan Temple in the center of Patan’s Durbar Square.
+Thanks to support from American Express, WMF worked with the Kathmandu Valley Preservation Trust on the reconstruction of the Char Narayan Temple in the center of Patan’s Durbar Square.
 The sixteenth-century temple collapsed completely in the 2015 earthquake.
 In the aftermath of the collapse, the army and the police helped community members salvage and secure its fragments, including historic carved door and window frames, which were later reassembled.
 The sacred site was accurately reconstructed using salvaged materials while concealing carefully designed seismic reinforcement measures.
 Those range from enhanced timber joints and steel reinforcement through brick masonry layers to concealed beams that tie the structure together.
 The project serves to demonstrate how design features like these can be appropriately integrated in the reconstruction process for other similar sites.